boustrophedon/taskerizer/notes.md

 add skip -> check current is same as before skip add add skip -> TODO should skip refuse to use the same one twice? nah skip -> check no err, check no current

 ---

+Even less convinced of the need for the Subcommand trait in commands/mod.rs given that only some of the commands need the db to be mutable. (specifically, the ones that use choose_current_task, which needs a mutable ref because the transaction api of rusqlite needs one)

+---